devchallenges-io/curriculum/2-responsive-web/1-html-css/11-css-responsive-design.md

 Regularly test your design on actual devices in addition to emulators, in order to assess real-world usability and performance.

-By following these best practices, front-end engineers can create responsive designs that are durable and effective.

 ## 6. Future Trends in Responsive Design

 Responsive design is constantly changing, and there are exciting developments on the horizon with the **Level 4 specification** for media queries.
 This new standard is set to completely transform how developers create websites that can adapt to different devices.
 Here are some key trends to look out for: